 The agreement is expected to have a positive impact in El Salvador through an increase in access to credit for SMEs, reducing the credit gap faced by Salvadoran entrepreneurs.

-Mr. Washburne arrived in El Salvador over the weekend and flew over the eastern part of the country in a helicopter along with Ambassador Jean Elizabeth Manes.
+Mr. Washburne arrived in El Salvador over the weekend and flew over the eastern part of the country in a helicopter.
 The purpose of the flight was to see the areas that have potential and investment needs in the department of La Union, where AES El Salvador is building 10 solar power plants.
 OPIC is supporting the power plants as part of the organization’s Northern Triangle Initiative.

 The Overseas Private Investment Corporation (OPIC) is a self-sustaining U.S. Government agency that helps American businesses invest in emerging markets.